shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Containers.markdown

 6a92c790a9f4
 aebca9261ce8

-!To show the last created container, including the non-running container, run the following command :
+- To show the last created container, including the non-running container, run the following command :

    $ docker ps -l

-!For filtering the containers on the basis of there use --filter/-f option with 'ps'.
+- For filtering the containers on the basis of there use --filter/-f option with 'ps'.

 ##Looking at the logs of Containers: